Refresh Extracts

 -

 (Optional) If no minimum refresh range is established, expand Advanced Settings to establish how new rows are retrieved.
-You can choose to replace the last rows added by refreshing values that are equal to or greater than the last recorded value.
-Or you can opt to keep the last rows added by only refreshing the extract with values greater than the last recorded value.
+You can choose to replace the last rows added by refreshing values that are equal to or greater than the last recorded value, or you can opt to keep the last rows added by only refreshing the extract with values greater than the last recorded value.

 -